 - treat, with full confidentiality, the fact that it has applied for leniency until the completion of the investigation and the drafting of the report by the HCC on the case; and

-- not have participated in any cartel case in the past that has been detected and confirmed by a National Competition Authority or the European Commission.
+- not have participated in any cartel case in the past that has been detected and confirmed by a national competition authority or the European Commission.

-On 18 July 2016, the HCC issued decision 628/2016, by which it formally established a settlement procedure for cartel infringements, thus bringing its practice further in line with that of the European Commission, which first introduced this procedure in 2008.
-Pursuant to this HCC decision, companies may express their interest, in writing, to partake in the settlement procedure, either before the issue of a statement of objections or after, within a maximum of 35 days prior to the date set for an oral hearing (in contrast with the European Commission, which will always carry out the procedure prior to the issue of a statement of objections).
+On 18 July 2016, the HCC issued Decision 628/2016, by which it formally established a settlement procedure for cartel infringements, thus bringing its practice further in line with that of the European Commission, which introduced this procedure in 2008.
+Pursuant to this HCC Decision, companies may express their interest, in writing, to partake in the settlement procedure, either before the issue of a statement of objections or after, within a maximum of 35 days prior to the date set for an oral hearing (in contrast with the Commission, which will always carry out the procedure prior to the issue of a statement of objections).
 Unlike the European Commission, which offers a 10 per cent reduction, the HCC offers a 15 per cent reduction of the fine for cases that successfully complete the settlement procedure.
 Viewed in light of the ongoing financial crisis in Greece, which has hit businesses especially hard, it is anticipated that this settlement tool will be put to use often.

 The HCC is also capable of enforcing articles 5 to 10 of the Antitrust Law, which deal with merger control of concentrations of a national dimension.
-In this capacity, it has the decisive power to verify whether there is significant impact in competition from the concentration and to allow or prohibit it, accept remedies or impose conditions.
+In this capacity, it has the decisive power to verify whether there is significant impact on competition from the concentration and to allow or prohibit it, accept remedies or impose conditions.
 The HCC is also capable of handling mergers with a community dimension that are referred to it by the European Commission as per the provisions of EU Regulation 139/2004.

 National merger control applies when a concentration exceeds the following thresholds of turnover: